 What are asset tracking systems?

-Asset tracking systems involve the use of standardized ID tags on specific products or fixed assets.
+An asset tracking system is the process of tracking products and assets using standardized ID tags that broadcast their physical location.
 This can be done in a variety of ways.
 Common asset management solutions include the use of RFID or barcode labels.
 These tags are used to broadcast the location of a physical asset within a company.

 What is an asset tag?

 An asset tag is a type of label that is placed on physical products to help companies track their movement within the company.
 They can come in many different materials and styles.
 Many are affixed to equipment to identify it for tracking, inventory, and accountability purposes.

 Barcode labels or barcode asset tags are a series of black and white stripes that are used to identify assets with a unique number.
 The barcode can be scanned by a reader, which will then upload that information into a computer.